 Initial nodes and activity call nodes always have exactly one outgoing default activity edge but no other outgoing activity edges.
 A default activity edge has no label.
 Final nodes have no outgoing edges.
 A story node may either have one outgoing default activity edge or it may have one outgoing success activity edge, identified by the label [success], and one outgoing failure activity edge, identified by the label [failure].
 The success activity edge is taken if the story pattern in the story node has been matched successfully.
 The failure activity edge is taken if the story pattern could not be matched.
 Finally, a decision node may have either one outgoing default activity edge (merge node) or it has n outgoing activity edges where $n \ge 2$ (branch node).
-In the latter case, n - 1 of the outgoing activity edge that has the label [else].
+In the latter case, n - 1 of the outgoing activity edges must carry a Boolean condition, while the remaining one is an else activity edge that has the label [else].
 In this case, the activity edge with a satisfied condition is executed or, if none of the Boolean conditions is fulfilled, the else activity edge is executed.

 In addition to defining the control flow, the activity edges define how matchings are propagated through a story diagram.
 An initial matching of a story diagram is provided by the input parameters.
 The story diagram in Figure 2.10 has two input parameters rc1 and rc2 of type RailCab.
 This matching is propagated to the story node via the default activity edge.
 The story pattern, which is embedded in the story node, uses rc1 and rc2 as bound variables.
 If the story pattern can be applied successfully, the matching is extended by all matched and created variables.
 Destroyed object variables are removed from the matching.
 Then, the matching is propagated via the success activity edge to the subsequent node.
 If the story pattern cannot be matched, the matching is propagated unmodified via the failure activity edge.
 Decision nodes never change a matching.
-The Boolean conditions at the outgoing activity edges may refer to any object variables in the current matching can be assigned to the output parameters.
-In our example, however, we only assign the literals true and false to the output parameter result depending on whether the creation of the convoy was successful.
+The Boolean conditions at the outgoing activity edges may refer to any object variables in the current matching and to their attributes.
+At a final node, object variables contained in the current matching can be assigned to the output parameters.
+In our example, however, we only assign the literals true and false to the output parameters result depending on whether the creation of the convoy was successful.